 Mediation happens live and in person, typically at a mediator’s office.
 The mediation opens with a meeting called a “joint session” where both parties sit down together at the start of the mediation and present their sides of the case to the mediator.
 Each party typically gets about 20 minutes.
 However, our attorneys are known for very lengthy and aggressive presentations.
-We often like to create videos that showcase the evidence that we’ll show to a jury.
-In many cases, we will have conducted a mock trial before hand and will show footage of that to the defendants.
+We often like to create videos that showcase the evidence we’ll show to a jury if the case goes to trial.
+In many cases, we will also have conducted a mock trial before hand and will show footage of that to the defendants.

 Then, the parties break up and go into rooms alone with their clients.
-The mediator then shuttles back and forth between the parties and talks about the case, and makes suggestions.
-Mediators vary in styles naturally.
+The mediator then shuttles back and forth between the parties, talks about the case, and makes suggestions.
+Naturally, mediators vary in styles.
 Some are quite aggressive in trying to convince one or both sides to come to a settlement.
-If the mediator feels that one party is being especially unreasonable, he or she might push that party hard to come around.How the trucking industry stacks the deck in their favor Read More >
+If the mediator feels that one party is being especially unreasonable, he or she might push that party harder to come around.How the trucking industry stacks the deck in their favor Read More >

 A typical mediation for a truck accident victim would typically follow these steps:

-- The defense’s opening : The defense attorneys, who work for the trucking company, reply that they are not convinced that the accident was their driver’s fault, but regardless, they think the $250,000 is entirely too high.
+- The defense counsel’s opening : The defense attorneys, who work for the trucking company, reply that they are not convinced that the accident was even their driver’s fault, but regardless, they think the $250,000 is entirely too high.
 They are willing to offer $75,000 to avoid trial and settle.

-- The mediation truly begins : After hearing from both sides, the mediator goes back and forth into the conference rooms where the parties are to suggestions.
+- The mediation truly begins : After hearing from both sides, the mediator goes back and forth into the conference rooms where the parties are to offer suggestions to each side.
 He tells the defendants that, from the evidence he has seen, there is really no chance that the driver wasn’t the cause of the accident.
-Further, he has seen cases like this cost trucking companies huge amounts of money.
+Furthermore, he has seen cases like this cost trucking companies huge amounts of money.
 The defendants confer with their lawyers and make a higher settlement offer.
-The mediator returns to the plaintiffs with the higher settlement offer and likewise encourages them that, while the case is a good one, settling now avoids the pain of trial and potential loss.
+The mediator returns to the plaintiffs with the higher settlement offer and likewise nudges them towards compromise by saying that, while the case is a good one, settling now avoids the pain of trial and potential loss.